Department of Bioengineering (University of Washington)

-The University of Washington Department of Bioengineering (UW Bioengineering) is a joint department of the College of Engineering and School of Medicine, and is located in Seattle, Washington, USA.
+The Department of Bioengineering is an academic department within the College of Engineering at the University of Washington, located in Seattle, Washington.

 Overview

 The Department of Bioengineering offers undergraduate and graduate degrees in bioengineering, a field at the interface between medicine and engineering.
 As of 2022, the department includes 51 active core faculty, including six members of the National Academy of Engineering.
 The faculty conduct a mix of basic and applied multi-disciplinary research; particularly in the following six areas: regenerative medicine & biomaterials, molecular & cellular engineering; instrumentation, imaging & image-guided therapy; systems, synthetic and quantitative biology; neural engineering and technology for expanding access to health care.
 In 2022, UW Bioengineering was awarded US$30,219,529 million in research funding, primarily from federal sources such as the National Institutes of Health, United States Department of Defense and National Science Foundation.

 In addition to the core faculty, which is 38% female, the department comprises 49 adjunct faculty, 51 affiliate faculty, 53 postdoctoral fellows, 195 graduate students and 221 undergraduate students.